certifiedp/Marcgarimi/README.md

 **Why overcomplicate the wheel?**

-Built for the ETHDenver Hackathon 2024, TradeZ demonstrates how trading doesn't need to be complicated.
+Built for the ETHDenver Hackathon 2024, Margarimi demonstrates how trading doesn't need to be complicated.
 Our interface provides all the essential functionality without the overwhelming features found in many trading platforms.

 ## Features